 The title vests with the loaning agent.
-The University is only authorized to use the equipment for the intended purpose as noted in the equipment borrowing agreement.
+The University is only authorized to use the property for the intended purpose as noted in the equipment borrowing agreement.
 A department may receive loaned equipment from a sponsor, commercial entity, or other institutions for a specific purpose.
-The equipment may or may not be associated with an award, When equipment is borrowed, an Equipment Borrowing Agreement which includes the terms for the equipment loan must be negotiated and signed by both the loaning institution and OSP to ensure that these all equipment is properly documented and insured.
+The property may or may not be associated with an award, When property is borrowed, an Equipment Borrowing Agreement which includes the terms for the property loan must be negotiated and signed by both the loaning institution and OSP to ensure that these all property is properly documented and insured.